 He and his wife, Sally, live in Charlotte where they've raised their sons, Bill, Tommy and Dave, and are active in community service and recreational athletics.

-Rebecca enters her second season with the Charlotte Hounds as a member of the OrthoCarolina Medical Team.
+Rebecca enters her third season with the Charlotte Hounds as a member of the OrthoCarolina Medical Team.

 Rebecca is a full time staff certified athletic trainer at Queens University of Charlotte, where she has had the opportunity to be the certified athletic trainer for their Men's Lacrosse, Volleyball, Swim teams and Cheer squad.
 Rebecca has worked with lacrosse teams throughout her career as a certified athletic trainer at the high school - Horace Greeley High School in Chappaqua NY, Weddington High School in Matthews NC - and Division II and III collegiate levels (Queens University of Charlotte, SUNY Cortland, and Messiah College respectively).
 Prior to working at Queens University of Charlotte, Rebecca was the head certified athletic trainer for the Weddington School District in Matthews, NC where she taught their sports medicine classes, and Millersburg PA as a physical therapy aide in their local physical therapy clinic along with the head athletic trainer for the Millersburg School District.

 Rebecca started her bachelors degree at SUNY Cortland, where she majored in Athletic Training and Physical Education, and finshed her degree at Messiah College in Harrisburg PA graduating with a degree in Kinesiology concentrating in Athletic Training.
 Rebecca grew up in Millwood, NY and currently resides in Tega Cay, SC.